Provisional Flag of the Meritocratic Republic of Canada

 Petitions which cover largely the same subject matter shall be heard on a first-come, first-served basis.
 If a prior petition results in an Overturn decision, all subsequent queued petitions challenging the same claim on substantially similar grounds shall be dismissed as moot, without need for further hearing.

-The Tribunal shall consist of:
+a) Composition The Tribunal shall consist of:

 i) three senior judges chosen by lot, who serve under their normal judicial identity and jointly preside;